amashaqi/login-task-alaamashaqi/README.md

 1. Generate a welcome user message [GET] => /v1/auth/welcome

-## Backend Installation and running Instructions
+## Backend Installation and Running Instructions

 Installation:

 - Make sure you have node version v20.11.1
 - Change directory to signin-server then type yarn install
+- Step mongoDB server and connect to it

 running:

 - The port is 3008 if it's used change it
-- For starting the server locally change directory to signin-server then type yarn start dev
+- For starting the server locally change the directory to signin-server then type yarn start dev

 ## Frontend built with React and typescript

-## Frontend Installation and running Instructions
+## Frontend Installation and Running Instructions

 Installation: